Shaaali/identity-apps/docs/guides/applications/oidc/validate-id-tokens.md

 <br>

-## Verify the claims in ID token
+## Verify claims in the ID token

-Applications should verify the claims in the ID token before consume it.
-You can either use some libraries, or use manual approach to verify the claims.
-See [ID token validation](https://openid.net/specs/openid-connect-core-1_0.html#TokenResponseValidation)
+Applications should verify the claims in the ID token before consuming it.
+You can either use some libraries, or you can manually verify the claims.
+See [ID token validation](https://openid.net/specs/openid-connect-core-1_0.html#TokenResponseValidation) for details.

-These are some claims that are sent in ID token which needs to be verified by the application.
+Given below are some claims that are sent in ID token.
+These need to be verified by the application.
-- **iss**(issuer): should match the `https://api.asgardeo.io/t/<organization_name>/oauth2/token`
+- **iss**(issuer): This should match the`https://api.asgardeo.io/t/<organization_name>/oauth2/token` value.
-- **aud**(audience): should match the Client ID of the application.
+- **aud**(audience): This should match the client ID of the application.
-- **iat** (issued at time): indicates when this ID token was issued.
-Applications can reject tokens that were issued too far away from the current time.
+- **iat** (issued at time): This indicates when the ID token was issued.
+Applications can reject tokens that were issued too long ago.
-- **exp** (expiry time): indicates at which time this ID token will expire.
+- **exp** (expiry time): This indicates at which the time at which the ID token will expire.
 Applications should reject the expired tokens.